SkyWatcher-123/CMU_DFAB_RobotRoom/README.md

 6. DFAB_robots: a user wrapper package allowing end-effector customization, scene loadings, etc.

-Important Notes: ABB IRB4400/45 in DFAB has a IRC5 Controller with RobotWare 5.15.06, therefore it only supports abb_driver (trajectory instruction), not abb_driver (which includes RWS I/O controls and EGM)
+Important Notes: ABB IRB4400/45 in DFAB has a IRC5 Controller with RobotWare 5.15.06, therefore it only supports abb_driver (trajectory instruction), not abb_robot_driver (which includes RWS I/O controls and EGM)